-The intended use of Community Project Funding (CPF) grant is the Just Transition Economic Revitalization Plan (Economic Revitalization Plan), a long-term strategic planning process resulting in a roadmap for workforce (re)training and land use changes to attract and accommodate businesses in the industry clusters identified in the Northern Waterfront Economic Development Initiative (the Initiative), as Contra Costa County transitions from its historically petroleum-based economic sector.
+The intended use of Community Project Funding (CPF) grant is the Just Transition Economic Revitalization Plan (Economic Revitalization Plan), a long-term strategic planning process resulting in a roadmap for workforce (re)training and land use changes to attract and accommodate businesses in the industry clusters identified in the Northern Waterfront Economic Development Initiative (the Initiative) and other sectors that support the green energy economy and the shift to a zero-emission economy, as Contra Costa County transitions from its historically petroleum-based economic sector.

-The Economic Revitalization Plan will help Contra Costa County anticipate and plan for the transition from a historically petroleum-based economic sector to an economy that is driven by the industry clusters identified in the Initiative including advanced transportation fuels, biomedical/biotech, food processing, clean tech, and transportation technology.
+The Economic Revitalization Plan will help Contra Costa County anticipate and plan for the transition from a historically petroleum-based economic sector to an economy that is driven by the industry clusters identified in the Initiative including advanced materials & diversified manufacturing, biomedical/biotech, food processing, clean tech, advanced transportation technology, and other sectors that support the green energy economy and the shift to a zero-emission economy.